tatumio/doc/docs/rpc/tezos-rpc-documentation/getLevelsCheckpoint.md

 ### Request Parameters

-The `getCheckpoint` method requires:
+The `getLevelsCheckpoint` method requires:

 - `chainId` (string, required):
   The identifier of the Tezos chain from which the checkpoint information is being requested.

 ### Return Object

-The `getCheckpoint` method returns an object containing details about the current checkpoint for the specified chain.
+The `getLevelsCheckpoint` method returns an object containing details about the current checkpoint for the specified chain.